-Those who have an MSP account or coverage from an employer or pension plans are suggested to contact the Regional office to make sure that they have been added to the First Nations Health Authority Eligibility List.
+Those who have an MSP account or coverage from an employer or pension plan are suggested to contact the Regional office to make sure that they have been added to the First Nations Health Authority Eligibility List.

 Other Individuals in B.C.

 If you have a study or work permit or have gained a work permit through the working holiday program, you can be called a resident of B.C.
-The permit must have been issued by federal authority in accordance with the Immigration and Refugee Protection Act and must remain valid for more than six months.
+The permit must have been issued by a federal authority in accordance with the Immigration and Refugee Protection Act and must remain valid for more than six months.
 However, tourists and visitors to the province cannot qualify.

 How to Apply

-All the residents of British Columbia are required to enrol in the Medical Services Plan.
+All the residents of British Columbia are required to enroll in the Medical Services Plan.
 If you are a newcomer in Canada, you must apply for coverage under MSP when you arrive.
 Coverage for you may start from 3 months after your arrival in British Columbia.
 It is recommended to gain private health insurance during the waiting period.

 The estimated time taken to complete the online application is 15 minutes.
-The information entree in the form is saved on the computer until the form is closed or submitted.
+The information entered in the form is saved on the computer until the form is closed or submitted.
 If you need assistive technology like screen readers, it is recommended you use a courier or mail service to submit your application.

-The application is supported by Internet Mozilla Firefox, Google Chrome, Explorer 11, Apple Safari web browsers.
+The application is supported by Internet Mozilla Firefox, Google Chrome, Explorer 11, and Apple Safari web browsers.
 You must have identification for everyone who is applying.
 You will be required to upload digital photos of the documents that prove the citizenship and immigration status of all people applying.
-Keep your marriage certificate, divorce papers and legal name change handy.
+Keep your marriage certificate, divorce papers, and legal name change handy.

 Apply by Mail

-Paper application form is also available.
+The paper application form is also available.
 You must send a mail to the given address as follows.